Support Swanton Pacific Ranch

 May 9th, 2024, 7:45am - 5:30pm

-This field trip is a collaboration with the California Fire Science Consortium and part of the larger CA Chaparral Symposium IV at Cal Poly May 7th and 8th.
-We will be leaving from the workshop venue at Cal Poly SLO; transportation is provided.
+This field trip was a collaboration with the California Fire Science Consortium and part of the larger CA Chaparral Symposium IV at Cal Poly May 7th and 8th.

 UC Sedgwick Reserve

-We will visit the UC Sedgwick Reserve, where UC Santa Barbara researchers and partners have been conducting experimental burns in sage scrub, oak woodland, and annual grassland.
-We will begin with a review of the Sedgwick Reserve, the variety of multidisciplinary studies that are carried out at the site, and the goals of the experimental burning.
-Then we will conduct field visits to sage scrub sites that were burned in 2022 and 2023 to talk about objectives, monitoring, science, and the connection to management
+We visited the UC Sedgwick Reserve, where UC Santa Barbara researchers and partners have been conducting experimental burns in sage scrub, oak woodland, and annual grassland.
+We began with a review of the Sedgwick Reserve, the variety of multidisciplinary studies that are carried out at the site, and the goals of the experimental burning.
+Then we conducted field visits to sage scrub sites that were burned in 2022 and 2023 to talk about objectives, monitoring, science, and the connection to management

 Webinar Agenda